unctionjs/_tooling/README.md

-# unctionjs tooling
+# tooling tooling

-This is a list of all the tools available for managing all unctionjs packages.
-There are two types of repository:
+This is a list of all the tools available for managing all tooling packages.

-  - Metapackage, which are random things like the type repository and this repository
-  - Package, which is a npm package

 The only repository that blurs the line is `_tempLate`, which is a metapackage that we also want to maintain the same way.

 ## add